hj91/node-opcua-mqtt-gateway/README.md

 ## Description

-The **Node OPC UA MQTT Gateway** is a Node.js application that facilitates communication between an OPC UA server and an MQTT broker.
+The **Bufferstack.IO OPC UA MQTT Gateway** is an IIoT Gateway application that facilitates communication between an OPC UA server and an MQTT broker.
 This application allows you to read and write data from an OPC UA server using MQTT, enabling seamless integration of industrial automation data into IoT applications.

 ## Features